khanonjs/khanon.js-website/public/tutorials/02-starting-scene.md

 # Creating the app class

-As we saw in the preivous tutorial, [App](https://khanonjs.com/api-docs/modules/decorators_app.html) class is the main class of the application, where the action starts.
+As we saw in the preivous tutorial, [App](https://khanonjs.com/api-docs/modules/decorators_app.html) class is the main class of the application where the action begins.

-To start an application you just need to create a new class, extend [AppInterface](https://khanonjs.com/api-docs/classes/decorators_app.AppInterface.html) and decorate it with [App](https://khanonjs.com/api-docs/functions/decorators_app.App.html) decorator.
+To start an application you just need to create a new class, extend [AppInterface](https://khanonjs.com/api-docs/classes/decorators_app.AppInterface.html) and decorate it with [App decorator](https://khanonjs.com/api-docs/functions/decorators_app.App.html).

 Besides the [onStart](https://khanonjs.com/api-docs/classes/decorators_app.AppInterface.html#onStart) callback, we can declare [onClose](https://khanonjs.com/api-docs/classes/decorators_app.AppInterface.html#onClose) in case we want to perform some action on application close, and [onError](https://khanonjs.com/api-docs/classes/decorators_app.AppInterface.html#onError), which is called on a critical error that doesn't let the application continue working.
 You can use *onError* to show a *HTML* error screen over the canvas.